Legal information

 • details of your qualifications, skills, experience, and employment history;

-• information about your current level of remuneration, including entitlement to benefits;
+• information about your current level of remuneration, includingentitlement to benefits where legal;

-If your application for a job with us is unsuccessful, we will retain your personal data for 6 months after the date on which we inform you (or any recruitment agency through which you have applied to us) that your application was unsuccessful, unless you ask us to retain your details on file for a longer period.
+If your application for a job with us is unsuccessful, we will retain yourpersonal data 12 months (Extendable to 24 months) after the date on whichwe inform you (or any recruitment agency through which you have applied tous) that your application was unsuccessful, unless you ask us to retain yourdetails on file for a longer period.
 We will delete any personal information no longer required and will do so in an appropriate and secure manner.

-If your application for a job with us is successful, our retention of your personal data will be governed by our separate policy on staff personal data, which will be made available to you by our HR department as part of your becoming a member of staff.
+If your application for a job with us is successful, our retention of your personal data will be governed by our separate policy on staff personal data, which willbe made available to you by our Human Capital department as part of your becoming a member of staff.

 Enquirers & Website Visitors